-You can do these activities one or more times a week to add:
+You can do these weekly activities for pregnancy one or more times a week to add:

 - Balance to your body,

 The following activities are techniques that require time, the attention of the helper, and a very light hand.
 See if you can get help to do these every week of your pregnancy.

 If you are pregnant with a baby who is in a malposition, you are very uncomfortable or you have had a difficult history of periods, conception or birth, these will be important.

 If you are at the end of pregnancy with any of those indicators, you may want to do these every day for a few days in a row, as well as get a chiropractic appointment.

 The Rebozo is a woven scarf that is long and used for a number of purposes such as carrying babies and children and groceries.
 Why sift?
 Rebozo sifting relaxes muscles that the mother can’t relax herself.
 This relaxes the mother’s broad ligament before each attempt to reposition a baby.
 Rebozo sifting is beneficial for all pregnant women.

 How is it done?
 Make a hammock to wrap and lift the belly to lift the weight of the baby off the mother’s spine while she is on her hands and knees.
 The helper stands behind the mother.
 The helper’s knees are slightly bent, their back is straight with elbows near their sides.
 They hold the scarf so that their wrists are straight, which protects the wrists from strain.
 Lift and check in with the mother… does this feel ok?
 When yes, then slowly rock the belly in the hammock you made.
 The scarf should not shift with the clothes, if it does you aren’t lifting enough.
 The mother should be comfortable.